jundalisay/sp/content/en/social/supersociology/solutions/dogmism.md

 ![War](/photos/psych/war.jpg)

-This connection is easily brought back up to mind and conversation whenever a terrorist attack occurs, whether it was rooted in Islam or not.
+This connection is easily brought back up whenever a terrorist attack occurs, whether it was rooted in Islam or not.

 Whenever a terrorist attack occurs, the common expectation nowadays is for it to be caused by a disgruntled Muslim.

-Whenever it is proven to be caused by a Muslim, anti-Islam sentiments rise.
+Whenever it **is** proven to be caused by a Muslim, anti-Islam sentiments rise.
 Muslims then take a defensive stance.

 Proper Muslims expectedly denounce the attack and say that it was un-Islamic.
 But by then, the connection between Islam and terrorism would have really formed in the public’s mind.